uaraven/otpauth-ciq/readme.md

 # 2FA Codes

 2FA codes is a Connect IQ widget that generates Time-based one-time passwords used for 2-factor authentication.
-It is compatbile with Google Authenticator and other similar systems.
+It is compatible with Google Authenticator and other similar systems.

 ## Usage